UKCloud/documentation/articles/vmware/vmw-faq.md

 ## Can I still use Synchronous Protection for my VMs?

 Synchronous Protection is no longer available as protection option for UKCloud for VMware.
 We recommend using one of our other protection options: Journaling Protection or Snapshot Protection.
-We will continue to provide support to customers who previously added Synchronous Protection to their environment, although we would encourage considering using Journaling Protection instead.
+We will continue to provide support to customers who previously added Synchronous Protection to their environment.

 ## Snapshot Protection